Eyescale/Consensus/README.txt

 	Consensus entity as fundamental building block (record type) of the Consensus database (CNDB).

-	Internally, to date, Consensus relies on the notions of lists, items and entities.
+	Internally, to date, Consensus relies on the notions of lists, items and entities,

-	2.1.
-Consensus lists and items
+	where:

+	.
 Consensus lists and items address directly the Consensus first Design Principle:
 		"A System is entirely defined by the series of its states" where
 		. the term 'list' in the implementation stands for the term 'series' in the requirement
-		. a list item is a pair whose first element is a pointer to the item's data (e.g. 'state' in the requirement), and second element a pointer to the next item in the list
+		. a list item is a pair whose first element is a pointer to the item's data ('state' in the requirement), and second element a pointer to the next item in the list
 		.
 From a programming perspective, a list is none other than its first item

-	2.2.
-Consensus entities
+	.
 Consensus entities extend the notion of Consensus items to allow multi-dimensional connections and, originally, triple-based aggregation, by incorporating the full topological information related to each entity in the entity definition itself.

 	One of the driving objectives of the on-going Consensus development efforts is to harmonize Consensus internal and external representations - so that, ultimately,